croquet/croquet/historic/sdk/README.md

 # Time

-The model has no concept of real-world time.
-All it knows about is **simulation time**.
+Models have no concept of real-world time.
+All they know about is **simulation time**.

 Every event that passes through the reflector is timestamped.
 The current simulation time in the model is simply the timestamp of the last event it received.
-This allows different instances of the model to stay in sync even if their local real-world clocks diverge.
+This allows different replicas of the model to stay in sync even if their local real-world clocks diverge.

 Calling `this.now()` will return the current simulation time.